andrewgeorgemitchell/amwebdev/content/posts/Getting-Started-WIth-Github-Actions/Getting-Started-WIth-Github-Actions.md

     branches: [ main ] # PRs to main only
 ```

-#### Setup our workflow environment
+### Setup our workflow environment
 Ok the last thing we have to do before we get to the meat of it is specify the environment or virtual machine we want our CI to run in.
 For most cases using ubuntu-latest is going to be our best bet.
-So lets do that
+So lets do that:

 ```yaml
 # eslint.yml